HONOR GUARD HANDBOOK AND GUIDELINES

 Aim

-Fire (Pull trigger, Retract weapon to port arms, but do not move left foot)
+Fire (second shot) (Return the weapon to port arms, but do not move left foot)

 Aim

-Fire (third shot) (Retract weapon to port arms and retract left foot)
+Fire (third shot) (Return the weapon to port arms and retract left foot)

 Present arms while Taps is played.